sventhiel/MOSD_Project/README.md

+# Workshop:
-# Capturing and Documenting Provenance of Workflows with Kepler
+# Capturing and Documenting Provenance of
+# Workflows with Kepler
 The aim of this Tutorial/Workshop is to provide an introduction to Kepler, an application for the analysis and modelling of scientific data with which scientists can create own scientific workflows.

 ### Markdown